gpe-mw-training/rhte-msa-and-service-mesh/coolstore-gateway/README.md

-Camel on Spring Boot Lab for GPTE Modern App Dev - Microservices development with RHOAR course
+REST on Spring Boot Lab for GPTE Modern App Dev - Microservices development with RHOAR course